PARTICIPATING IN A CONNECTED WORLD:

 How do you or might you use social media or other online tools to help address this issue?
 What do/would you hope to achieve and how would you know if you are successful?

-For interview tips, browse Youth Radio’s guide on DIY Toolkit: The Art of the Interview.
+For interview tips, browse Youth Radio’s guide on DIY: The Art of the Interview and StoryCorps' lesson on Tips for Effective Interviews.

 Ask students to record notes during their interviews.
 After the interview, they can reflect on their notes and explore the following questions: